Skip to main content

 There are many good reasons to cancel a credit card.
 However, boosting your credit score is not one of them.
 Like the rest of this list, this common misconception is complete hooey.
 Truth be told, the opposite is actually true.
 Closing a credit card will actually cause your credit score to drop in the short term.
 Don’t panic, though.
 It won’t do any long-term damage to your score.

 Closing a credit card actually lowers your credit score for a few reasons.
 First, it might reduce the length of your credit history.
 It also increases your credit utilization — that is, the amount of available credit that you actively use.
-Both factors that can (temporarily) hurt your credit score.
+Both factors can (temporarily) hurt your credit score.
 Furthermore, it reduces your available access to credit.

-Not to worry though, your credit score will likely rebound in a couple of months after you cancel a card.
+Not to worry, though, your credit score will likely rebound in a couple of months after you cancel a card.
 However, getting rid of a credit card does nothing to boost your score.
 If you close a credit card, do it because you can’t resist the temptation to max it out.
 Or because you’re opening a new one with better rewards or lower interest.
 Don’t do it to improve your credit score.

 Myth #3 – Your Job and Salary Are Included In Your Credit Report